keithbabinec/Archivial/Doc/Commands/Get-ArchivialNetworkCredentials.md

 Note: Only the name of the credential will be returned.
 The encrypted username and password values will not be returned in the output.

-The output from this command can be piped to the Remove-OzetteNetworkCredential cmdlet.
+The output from this command can be piped to the Remove-ArchivialNetworkCredential cmdlet.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Get-OzetteNetworkCredentials
+C:\> Get-ArchivialNetworkCredentials
 ```

 Returns all of the configured Network Credentials saved in the system.